Alcoa

 Pittsburgh, United States

-Climate Lobbying Overview: Alcoa appears broadly supportive of action on climate change and has engaged positively on specific regulations in the US and Australia, although the company has disclosed limited information regarding its engagement with climate policy.
+Climate Policy Engagement Overview: Alcoa appears broadly supportive of action on climate change and has engaged positively on specific regulations in the US and Australia, although the company has disclosed limited information regarding its engagement with climate policy.

 Top-line Messaging on Climate Policy: Alcoa has expressed support for the goals of the Paris Agreement and the need for an "urgent global response" to limit temperatures to below 2ºC in its 2020 Climate Change Policy.
 In the same document, Alcoa also appears to support government policy to respond to climate change, but generally favors market-based mechanisms with flexibility for emissions-intensive trade-exposed (EITE) industries.